felipead/cassandra-logger/README.md

 Gradle is a build tool for Java, a simplified successor to the well stablished Maven.

 Please follow the instructions from the Gradle project [website](http://gradle.org/installation).

-You need to have Java Development Kit installed

 ### Building the JAR